Pearl of Great Price (Mormonism): Contents

-The Pearl of Great Price contains five sections:
+The current version of the Pearl of Great Price contains five sections:

 Book of Moses

 The Book of Moses begins with the "Visions of Moses", a prologue to the story of the creation and the fall of man (Moses chapter 1), and continues with material corresponding to Smith's revision (JST) of the first six chapters of the Book of Genesis (Moses chapters 2–5, 8), interrupted by two chapters of "extracts from the prophecy of Enoch" (Moses chapters 6–7).
 Portions of the Book of Moses were originally published separately by the LDS Church in 1851, but later combined and published as the Book of Moses in the Pearl of Great Price.
 The same material is published by the Community of Christ as parts of its Doctrine and Covenants and Inspired Version of the Bible.

 Book of Abraham

-The Book of Abraham is an 1835 work produced by Joseph Smith that he said was based on Egyptian papyri purchased from a traveling mummy exhibition.
-According to Smith, the book was "a translation of some ancient records ... purporting to be the writings of Abraham, while he was in Egypt, called the Book of Abraham, written by his own hand, upon papyrus".
+The Book of Abraham is an 1835 work produced by Joseph Smith who said it was based on Egyptian papyri purchased from a traveling mummy exhibition.
+According to Smith, the book was "a translation of some ancient records... purporting to be the writings of Abraham, while he was in Egypt, called the Book of Abraham, written by his own hand, upon papyrus".
 The text that Smith produced describes a story of Abraham's early life, including a vision of the cosmos.

 The Book of Abraham was canonized in 1880 by the LDS Church as part of the Pearl of Great Price.
 Thus, it forms a doctrinal foundation for the LDS Church and Mormon fundamentalist denominations of the Latter Day Saint movement.
 It is not considered to be a religious text by the Community of Christ.
 Other sects in the Latter Day Saint movement have various opinions regarding the Book of Abraham, with some rejecting and some accepting the text as inspired scripture.
 The book contains several doctrines that are distinct to Mormonism, such as the concept of God organizing eternal, pre-existing elements to create the universe instead of creating it ex nihilo.

 The Book of Abraham papyri were thought lost in the 1871 Great Chicago Fire.
 However, in 1966, several fragments of the papyri were found in the archives of the Metropolitan Museum of Art in New York, and in the LDS Church archives.
 They are now referred to as the Joseph Smith Papyri.
 Upon examination by professional Mormon and non-Mormon Egyptologists, these fragments were found to bear no resemblance to Smith's interpretation, and were identified as common Egyptian funerary texts, dating to about the first century BC.
 As a result, the Book of Abraham has been the source of significant controversy, with criticism from Egyptologists and Mormon apologists defending its authenticity.